justarandomgeek/vscode-factoriomod-debug/doc/language.md

     * `__DebugAdapter`
     * `__Profiler`
   * `"Lua.runtime.version"` will be set to `"Lua 5.2"`
+  * `"Lua.workspace.library"` will be automatically updated with `/data` and `/data/core/lualib` links to the selected version, as well as the folder containing generated docs.

 Further advanced language features are also enabled by [the Factorio Sumneko Lua Plugin](https://github.com/JanSharp/FactorioSumnekoLuaPlugin) which may be additionally installed in conjunction with thes files to improve handling of `require`s, `global`, `on_event` and `remote.call`.